 All of the following required coursework needs to have been completed within five years of matriculation into a Health Sciences program or certificate.

-Code Title Hours BIO 1000 Basic Human Structure and Function 3 BIO 1110 Anatomy and Physiology I (The age requirement may be waived by the Program Chair or Coordinator if the applicant is currently working a healthcare field.)
-BIO 1120 Anatomy and Physiology II (The age requirement may be waived by the Program Chair or Coordinator if the applicant is currently working a healthcare field.)
-BIO 1400 Microbiology 4 BHS 1390 Medical Terminology 2 BHS 2110 Growth and Development: Lifespan 2 CHM 1120 Introductory Organic and Biochemistry 4
+The five year limit may be waived by the Program Chair or Coordinator if the applicant is currently working in a healthcare field.

+Code Title Hours

+BIO 1000 Basic Human Structure and Function 3

+BIO 1110 Anatomy and Physiology I 4

+BIO 1120 Anatomy and Physiology II 4

+BIO 1400 Microbiology 4

+BHS 1390 Medical Terminology 2

+BHS 2110 Growth and Development: Lifespan 2

+CHM 1120 Introductory Organic and Biochemistry 4

-DTN 1220 Principles of Nutrition NSG 1721 Pharmacology for Nursing
+DTN 1220 Principles of Nutrition 2

+NSG 1721 Pharmacology for Nursing 2

-Respiratory Care Associate of Applied Science Degree Structured Course Sequence (6 Semester Plan)
+Respiratory Care Associate of Applied Science Degree